10 Anti-Inflammatory Diet Tips for Easier, Lasting Weight Loss

 4. Add Turmeric or Curcumin Daily

-Turmeric contains curcumin, a powerful anti-inflammatory compound shown to reduce adipose tissue inflammation.
-A 2020 meta-analysis found curcumin supplementation reduced BMI and waist circumference in overweight individuals.
+Turmeric contains curcumin, a potent anti-inflammatory compound shown to reduce fat tissue inflammation.
+Studies indicate curcumin supplementation can decrease BMI and waist circumference.
+Reference: Panahi et al., 2020 – NLM

 5. Embrace Polyphenol-Rich Herbs and Teas